Department of Health and Social Care

 The focus of the BSc (Hons) in Health and Social Care is to develop employability by ensuring that the education students receive on this course is enabling and creative, whilst reflecting a practical reality.

-Careers that students can aspire to will include direct employment as well as employment through further study (such as the MA in Health and Social Care leadership at BGU) or other graduate entry schemes.
-Other career opportunities exist and can be found on Health Careers and Skills for Health websites.
+Careers that students can aspire to will include direct employment as well as employment through further study (such as the MA in Health and Social Care leadership and the MSc in Mental Health Well- being and resilience at BGU) or other graduate entry schemes.
+Other career opportunities exist for example graduate entry programmes into Nursing, Medicine, Allied Healthcare Professional roles, and social work and can be found on Health Careers and Skills for Health websites.

 There is no provision for Accreditation of Prior Learning in respect of the Foundation Year.